craftercms/docs/source/developers/plugins/studio/form-data-source-plugins.rst

 Configuring the Descriptor File to Wire the Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To setup our form control to be automatically wired in the corresponding configuration file in Studio (which for a form control, is the Site Config Tools Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file
+To setup our form control to be automatically wired in the corresponding configuration file in Studio (which for a form control, is the Project Config Tools Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file

 .. code-block:: yaml
    :linenos: